nasoma/image-generator/README.md

 ### Configure the API Key:

-1. Navigate to setting page by clicking on the setting icon (cog wheel).
+1. Navigate to the settings page by clicking on the settings icon (cog wheel).
 2. Paste your API key.
 3. Save and exit the settings page.